JHU-PL-Lab/www-fpse/lecture/side-effects.md

   - They are OK if they are always handled close to when they are raised
   - If the handler is far away it can lead to buggy code
   - We will aim for idiomatic use of OCaml exceptions in FPSE: local necessary ones only.
-* `Core` discourages over-use of exceptions in its library function signatures
-  - Avoid the `blah_exn` library functions unless the handler is close by

 There are a few simple built-in exceptions which we used some already: